-- Do not ask for an NDA – you will lose credibility and no VC will sign one (ever)
+- Do not ask to sign NDA – you will lose credibility and no VC will sign one (ever)

-- Asking for an NDA prints n00b on your head.
+- Asking sign NDA prints n00b on your head.
 Asking for one shows you are not Kool and the gang

 - VCs don’t want to sign NDA because they don’t want to waste time and they don’t want to be sued if they end up investing in someone else (and not you)

 - Initial contact is like triage in a hospital.
 Investors want to figure out who needs attention fast

 - You can phase the information you provide as the VC shows more commitment to you, so share sensitive stuff later